-The following information highlights some of the most common issues found in house surveys and the implications for homebuyers.
+The following information highlights some potential issues found in house surveys and the possible implications for homebuyers.
 Also outlined, are the next steps your surveyor will recommend to rectify any defects so that you know what you can expect to find on your report.

 Asbestos can cause life-threatening health problems so can be incredibly harmful if it is present in your home.
 Although it was banned in 1999, many homes may still harbour the substance without the owner’s knowledge and is most commonly found in insulation in roofing.

 A property survey will detect whether asbestos is present in your home and, if it is found, an asbestos survey is recommended to further investigate the issue, before being removed by a specialist contractor.

 Damp is a very common defect found in many properties.
 Your home survey will identify damp and determine which type is present – penetrating damp, rising damp, or condensation.
 All of which can cause serious long term damage to the property and, if left, can worsen the state of the property as a whole.